dingyic1/MBTI-x-Spotify-Music-Web/README.md

 # CIS5500-Database-Project

-This is CIS 5500 Group 36 project
+This is CIS 5500 Group 36 project: "MBTI x Music"
+By Yichen Ding, Qiao Lu, Erica Sun and Qin Wang

 # How to run